Who appoints Industry Reference Committees (IRCs) members?

 - member leaving the organisation that they represent on the IRC, such as an industry peak body

 - member missing three consecutive meetings, without the Chair’s approval

 - formal AISC review process.

-IRCs need to advise the AISC secretariat of any proposed membership changes outside a formal review process.
+IRCs need to advise the AISC secretariat of any proposed membership changes outside of a formal review process.

 The AISC approves structural changes to IRCs and endorse any new appointments.

 If there is a vacant position on an IRC that is open for nominations it will be advertised through SSOs, industry networks, the AISC website, and other volunteer recruitment platforms.

 To see the list of all IRCs click here.